micahgodbolt/micahgodbolt.com/src/posts/2017/css-is-easy-pt1.md

 ---
-title: Writing the Correct CSS Once is Pretty Easy
+title: Writing the Correct CSS Once is Pretty Easy - All Situations
 view: post.twig
 date: 2017-07-27
 ---

 Sometime back I tweeted "Writing the correct CSS once is pretty easy.
 Making that CSS work in all situations, and for all people is the hard part." and it resonated with more than a few people.
 I'm not saying that CSS is simple, and doesn't require skill to master.
 I'm saying that writing the correct CSS is just the first of many steps when creating a large scale Design System.

-You see, the color and height of your primary button might not change for two whole years, but the way that it is delivered and rendered might change a dozen times as you face various challengs.
-I want to share with you a few of the challenges I've seen design systems face, and the ways that you can conquere them.
+You see, the color and height of your primary button might not change for two whole years, but the way that it is delivered and rendered might change a dozen times as you face various challenges.
+I want to share with you a few of the challenges I've seen design systems face, and the ways that you can conquer them.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Writing the correct CSS once is pretty easy.
 Making that CSS  work in all situations, and for all people is the hard part.</p>&mdash; Micah Godbolt (@micahgodbolt) <a href="https://twitter.com/micahgodbolt/status/864260989629353985">May 15, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>